gvwilson/thirdbit/src/fiction/iffy/index.md

 She said she was gonna come find you."

 Wales nodded slowly.
+"I imagine she would.
-"Then we'd better get going."
+We'd better get going."
 The tech in his temples sparkled.
 An answering glitter danced beneath the raccoon's fur.
 The creature disappeared through a hole barely wide enough for its shoulders.